seunguk-do/MTVCrafter/README.md

 ## 🔍 Abstract

 Human image animation has attracted increasing attention and developed rapidly due to its broad applications in digital humans.
 However, existing methods rely on 2D-rendered pose images for motion guidance, which limits generalization and discards essential 3D information.
-To tackle these problems, we propose **MTVCrafter (Motion Tokenization Video Crafter)**, the first framework that directly models raw 3D motion sequences for human image animation beyond intermediate 2D representations.
+To tackle these problems, we propose **MTVCrafter (Motion Tokenization Video Crafter)**, the first framework that directly models raw 3D motion sequences for open-world human image animation beyond intermediate 2D representations.

-- We introduce **4DMoT (4D motion tokenizer)** to encode raw motion data into discrete motion tokens, preserving compact but expressive spatio-temporal information.
+- We introduce **4DMoT (4D motion tokenizer)** to encode raw motion data into discrete motion tokens, preserving 4D compact yet expressive spatio-temporal information.
 - Then, we propose **MV-DiT (Motion-aware Video DiT)**, which integrates a motion attention module and 4D positional encodings to effectively modulate vision tokens with motion tokens.
 - The overall pipeline facilitates high-quality human video generation guided by 4D motion tokens.